Turkey virtually halts intercity travel amid COVID-19 outbreak

-Turkey halted intercity buses, trains and limited domestic flights Saturday in a bid to curb coronavirus spread.
+Turkey halted intercity buses, trains and limited domestic flights Saturday in a bid to curb the spread of coronavirus.

 Turkish Airlines CEO Bilal Ekşi said domestic flights would only operate from Ankara and Istanbul to certain big cities as of midnight Saturday.
 He said passengers would need to receive permission from the governor's office after 1400 GMT.